rjfarmer/pyMesa/README.md

-When calling a function from a lib.f90, you must provide a variable for all arguments the function takes, even if the argument is intent inout or out, in which case they can be a null variable (0,'',np.zeros(1)).
+When calling a function from a lib.f90, you must provide a variable for all arguments the function takes, even if the argument is intent inout or out, in which case they can be a null variable (i.e 0,'',np.zeros(1)).
 Otherwise the variable you pass should be of the same type as what fortran expects:

 | Fortran | Python |